-Equipment ✓ Swingometer (share) Procedures i.
-Insert a swingometer into the beach sediments in the swash and backwash zone. ii.
+Equipment ✓ Swingometer (share) Procedures ii.
 Estimate the relative strength of swash and backwash by how far the arm is tilted by the two forces. iii.
 Record the balance of forces for 3 times and take an average.

 7. Coastal landforms and coastal management strategies (refer to P.23)